 In this game, you get to play the editor of a popular newspaper.
 Your decisions on how to talk about climate change dictate how the world adapts (or doesn't) to a warming planet from 2021 to 2100.
 Along the way, you get to read headlines and news stories about the future you've created, contributed by some of my all-time favourite science fiction writers: Lauren Beukes, Rajat Chaudhuri, Maria Turtschaninoff and Sophia Al-Maria.

-It's up to you whether you lead the world to a green utopia, or unleash your inner sociopath to see how bad things can get.
+It's up to you whether you lead the world to a green utopia, or unleash your inner villain to see how bad things can get.
 Nobody's judging.

 Manage Your Money Like a Grownup: Teen Edition

 You’re never too young to start saving.
 Manage Your Money Like a Grownup, by bestselling author Sam Beckbessinger, aims to get younger readers thinking about the basics of money, laying a solid foundation in financial education that most grownups today never had.

 With illustrations, jokes and fun facts designed to appeal to even the most easily bored reader, this book covers all the basics South African teenagers need to know about money, such as:

 - The relationship between earning, saving and spending;

 - Why compound interest is a superpower;

 - The ethics of money.